opengovfoundation/madison-staging-area/docs/deploy.md

 The first one, compiling assets, should happen "after" the "Install Composer Dependencies" action.
 Click the cog icon for that action, then click "Add Hook" in the "After This Action" section.
-Give it the name "Compile Assets", run as "forge", and insert the following code:
+Give it the name "Post Composer", run as "forge", and insert the following code:

 ```
-cd ~/dev.mymadison.io/releases
+cd {{release}}
-cd $(ls -1 | tail -n 1)
-npm i && npm run prod
+make envoyer-post-composer
 ```

 For the next one, it will go "after" the "Activate New Release" action.
+Give it the name "Post Activate".
 The contents are as follows:

 ```
-cd ~/dev.mymadison.io/current
+cd {{release}}
-php artisan cache:clear
-php artisan view:clear
+make envoyer-post-activate
 ```

 As long as you have configured the Envoyer project to deploy from a valid